-When emergency situations affect the school or the district, it may be necessary to delay the start of the school day by ninety minutes.
+When emergency situations affect the school or the district, it may be necessary to delay the start of the school day by two hours.
 This most often occurs on winter days when road conditions are expected to improve within a short period of time.
-Announcements for delayed openings will be made on the radio.
-In addition, you may receive an automated call and/or text message to inform you of the delayed opening.
+Announcements for delayed openings are made via an automated telephone call.
 The delayed opening schedule will be in effect and lunch will be served.
-Together with your child, please plan ahead for delayed openings and anticipate that they most often happen in the winter because buses cannot negotiate the roads safely.
+Together, with your child, please plan ahead for delayed openings and anticipate that they most often happen in the winter when road safety for the buses is a concern.

-Delayed Opening Times
+Delayed Opening Times: